Kinds-of-Intelligence-CFI/animal-ai/docs/ConfigGuide/YAMLConfigSyntax.md

-# Detailed examples
+# Detailed Arena Examples

-Let's take a look at some examples:
+Let's take a look at some examples to understand how to use the YAML syntax in Animal-AI to create custom arenas.

 ### EXAMPLE 1 - Standard Parameters & Randomisation
 ```